vitorgalvao/tiny-scripts/README.md

 Extract app bundle icon as png

 ### calm-notifications
-Enable, disable, toggle, and show status of Do Not Disturb on macOS
+Enable, disable, toggle, and show status of Do Not Disturb on macOS Big Sur

 ### cask-analytics
 Show analytics information for casks in the main taps